Elizabeth Jaffee

+Early life

+Jaffee was born in Brooklyn, New York, and her family moved to the neighborhood of Canarsie shortly after.
+When she was in middle school, the family moved to Huntington on Long Island.

 Education

-Jaffee completed her undergraduate degree at Brandeis University in 1981 and earned her MD from New York Medical College in 1985.
+Jaffee completed her undergraduate degree at Brandeis University in 1981, becoming the first woman in her family to have graduated from college, and earned her MD from New York Medical College in 1985.
 Following medical school, she did her residency at Presbyterian-University Hospital in Pittsburgh, Pennsylvania.
 After residency she received a position as a research fellow at the University of Pittsburgh.

 Career

 In 1989, Jaffee started at Johns Hopkins University as a Senior Clinical Oncology Fellow and then went on to become the Assistant Professor of Oncology in 1992.
 Jaffee works as a medical researcher and deputy director at Johns Hopkins Sidney Kimmel Comprehensive Cancer Center in Baltimore, Maryland.
 In addition, she is the deputy director of the Institute of Clinical and Translational Research as well as an oncology professor at Johns Hopkins School of Medicine.
 She is the co-director of the Cancer Immunology Program, the Gastrointestinal Cancers Program, and Skip Viragh Center for Pancreas Cancer Clinical Research and Patient Care.

 Jaffee takes part in numerous leadership positions.
 She served as president of the American Association for Cancer Research from 2018 to 2019.
-In 2019, she was appointed Chief Medical Advisor of the Lustgarten Foundation--the largest private-funder of pancreatic cancer worldwide.
+In 2019, she was appointed Chief Medical Advisor of the Lustgarten Foundation—the largest private-funder of pancreatic cancer research worldwide.
 Jaffee also serves as Director of the Foundation's Clinical Accelerator Initiative (CAI), which is designed to quickly move research from the lab to the clinic.
 She is also involved in the American Society for the Advancement of Science, the American Society of Clinical Oncology, the American Association of Immunologists, the Society of Immunotherapy for Cancer, the Scientific Advisory Board of the Abramson Cancer Center at the University of Philadelphia, the External Advisory Boards of both the Seattle Cancer Consortium Breast SPORE and the University of Pittsburgh Cancer Institute Head and Neck Cancer SPORE.

 Jaffee is the deputy director of the Sidney Kimmel Comprehensive Cancer Center, co-director at the Skip Viragh Center for Pancreas Cancer, deputy director of the Institute of Clinical and Translational Research, and professor of oncology and pathology at Johns Hopkins School of Medicine.
 Her research is focused on immunological treatments for cancer.

+In 2024, she co-founded Adventris Pharmaceuticals with Dr. Mark Yarchoan focused on the development of therapeutic cancer vaccines.

 Jaffee is the chair of the National Cancer Advisory Board for the National Cancer Institute, of which she has been a member since 2013, and co-chair of the NCI "Blue Ribbon Panel" for the National Cancer Moonshot Initiative.
 She is a leader of the Stand Up to Cancer Dream Team for pancreatic cancer.